oracle-livelabs/developer/oracle-db-features-for-developers/automatic-indexing/automatic-indexing.md

 ### Prerequisites

-*Note : This Lab can ONLY be run on Exadata environments; attempting to enable Automatic Indexing on non-Exadata systems will result in an error.*
+>**Note:** This Lab can ONLY be run on Exadata environments; attempting to enable Automatic Indexing on non-Exadata systems will result in an error.*

 This lab assumes you have completed the following labs:
 * Lab: Login to Oracle Cloud